szukalski/zooweb/content/finance/Charlie Munger.md

 * Buy companies that are spinning off of their own companies
   * You often get stock from the new company if you own the original making it a bonus buy
   * Can find them [here](http://www.stockspinoffs.com/)

+## Strategy

+* Concentration and simplicity
+  * Own a few stocks (3-4)
+    * Pick a few stocks and sit on them for your life
+    * Try to be consistently not stupid, instead of trying to be intelligent
+  * Take substantial stakes
+    * Put a large amoutn of money into something where you won't have to make another decision
+    * Buy a few great companies and sit on your ass